SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 ### Installing "interactive jq"

 We'll be using the `--format json` option and working through details of certain btp CLI calls, building on our knowledge of `jq` filters from the previous exercise.
 To make this a little more comfortable, we'll install a wrapper around `jq` so we can interact with the JSON data and build up our filters bit by bit.
-The wrapper is called [ijq](https://sr.ht/~gpanders/ijq/) (for "interactive jq") and we can manually install it in our App Studio Dev Space.
+The wrapper is called [ijq](https://sr.ht/~gpanders/ijq/) (for "interactive jq") and we can manually install it in our working environment.

-👉 At the prompt in your Dev Space's terminal, run the following command, which will download the [latest release tarball](https://git.sr.ht/~gpanders/ijq/refs/v0.4.1) specifically for the Linux platform (remember, this Dev Space is a Linux environment) and extract the binary `ijq` into the `bin/` directory in your home directory (this `$HOME/bin/` directory is [where you installed the btp CLI in an earlier exercise](../01-installing#add-your-bin-directory-to-the-path)):
+👉 At the shell prompt, run the following command, which will download the [latest release tarball](https://git.sr.ht/~gpanders/ijq/refs/v0.4.1) specifically for the Linux platform (remember, both the container and the Dev Space are essentially Linux environments) and extract the binary `ijq` into the `bin/` directory in your home directory (this `$HOME/bin/` directory is [where you installed the btp CLI in an earlier exercise](../01-installing#add-your-bin-directory-to-the-path)):

 ```bash
 IJQVER=0.4.1